🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 - Date of Action: 28/02/2025

-It is now imperative that the Department of Posts and the concerned officer, Sh.
-Yadav, take definitive and transparent action.
+Therefore, the Department of Posts and the concerned officer, Sh.
+Yadav, must now take definitive and transparent action.

-- Immediate Investigation: A thorough inquiry must be conducted into the precise location and reason for the delay of EU565202487IN.
+- Immediate Investigation: First, the department must conduct a thorough inquiry into the precise location and cause of the delay affecting EU565202487IN.

-Ultimately, restoring the postal department to an effective service provider requires not just a promise of good governance but a demonstrated commitment to reform and vigilance to ensure the system serves the people securely and efficiently.
+Ultimately, restoring the postal department to an effective service provider requires more than a promise of good governance.
+Indeed, it demands a demonstrated commitment to reform and vigilance, ensuring the system serves people securely and efficiently.

 🔎 Analysis of Grievance Status and System Issues